 There is a lovely walk around the lake, which is beautiful.
 There are other activities such as fishing, canoeing and pedalos to hire.

-Dinan is without doubt our favourite town in Brittany, it is full of art galleries, craft shops and restaurants.
+Is, without doubt, our favourite town in Brittany, it is full of art galleries, craft shops and restaurants.
 It has 1.8 mile long ramparts, half-timbered houses and cobbled streets.
 There is a very steep hill in Dinan and to make the most of this amazing town you have to be fairly fit and active!
 Perfectly fine for children, but if you struggle walking I would give this street a miss.

 But Dinan has loads to offer, there is the castle, you can play crazy golf and the church is definitely worth a visit.

-What are your favourite Brittany points of interest?
+What are your favourite things to do in Brittany?
 Where do you recommend?